manno-xx/Makerspace-Info-System/README.md

 For the Kiosk part, see: <https://pimylifeup.com/raspberry-pi-kiosk/>

 For the automated boot-shutdown sequence, an electrical timer is used for the booting.
-Crontab takes caree of the shutdown.
+Crontab takes care of the shutdown.